Mutton Chaap Recipe

 In this version, after frying the marinated mutton chaap pieces, they are cooked further in a rich and spicy gravy made with tomatoes, onions, and a blend of aromatic spices.
 Here’s how to whip up a flavourful gravy:

-• Add finely chopped onions and cook until golden brown and caramelised.
+- Add finely chopped onions.
+Cook until golden brown and caramelised.

-• Add chopped tomatoes to the pan and cook until they soften and form a thick paste
+- Add chopped tomatoes to the pan.
+Cook until they soften and form a thick paste

-• Garnish with fresh coriander leaves and serve hot with naan, roti, or rice.
+- Garnish with fresh coriander leaves.
+Serve hot with naan, roti, or rice.

 SUBMITTED BY: